youssef-kishk/go-bookstore/README.md

 ## Design

-The code base follows Hexagonal Architecture and Domain-Driven Design principals, where the code is broken down to
+The code base follows Hexagonal Architecture and Domain-Driven Design principals, where the code is broken down to:

 - Domain
   - Model